nalanduman/nalanduman/README.md

-### Hi there, I'm Nalan Duman 👋
+### Hi there, I'm Nalan 👋

 ![giphy](https://media.giphy.com/media/GgcusW5RLS9Nu/giphy.gif)

 ## I'm a Mobile Application Developer!

-- 🔭 I’m currently working on React Native and React
+- 🔭 I’m currently working on iOS programming and React Native
-- 🌱 I'm currently developing myself in the field of Native iOS
+- 🌍 I’m based in Istanbul, Turkey
+- 🤝 I'm open to collaborating on interesting projects
 - ⚡ I love exploring new places, playing the piano and watching series

 ### Connect with me: